Brian Scalabrine – Former Boston Celtics Player

 The bright lights of playing 11 seasons in the NBA with the Nets, Bulls and Celtics never bothered Brian Scalabrine.
 Neither did his stint as an assistant coach with the Warriors, where television cameras and media surrounded him on a daily basis.
 But when Brian, 38, made the switch to the other side of the camera, becoming a broadcaster in the Boston media market, he began to think about how people viewed him.
 It was only then that the man known for his flowing red locks of hair, noticed hair loss was starting to be an issue.
 Through his work in the media, Brian immediately knew who to call: Leonard Hair Transplant Associates.

 Brian Scalabrine is a guy who likes to do his homework, whether it is breaking down an opponent on the basketball court, preparing for a Boston Celtics game broadcast, or making a decision in his personal life.
-That’s why he took the time to decide if seeking a hair loss treatment was right for him.
+That’s why he took the time to decide if seeking a hair restoration procedure would be right for him.
 “I did the research.
 I got on my computer and looked everything up, and really became well informed before I made the first call,” Scalabrine said.

-Once he knew hair loss treatment was an avenue he wanted to pursue, he called Dr. Robert Leonard and Dr. Matthew Lopresti, New England’s foremost authorities on hair restoration.
+Once he knew hair loss treatment was an avenue he wanted to pursue, he called our hair loss doctor, Robert Leonard, and our hair restoration surgeon, Matthew Lopresti.
 “I was extremely impressed with how much knowledge Brian had during our initial meeting.
 It was clear he had done his research,” Dr. Leonard said.

 Brian first met with these hair loss specialists in August of 2016.
 “Both doctors were extremely professional and supportive of my self-assessment,” Scalabrine said.
 “It was comforting to know that they were in complete agreement about the best course of action for my hair loss.”